MMMikeM/MMMovies/readme.md

 - Asynchronous iteration
 - Auth has a steep learning curve
 - Caching data between gets and posts
+- _Not_ spending a bunch of time making it look good

 ### Things that I'm super excited about 🍾